 According to the Household Products Database at the U.S. Department of Health and Human Services (DHHS), chlorine bleach is corrosive to the eyes; injures skin and mucous membranes on contact; and is harmful if swallowed.
 Bleach is a lung and eye irritant, warns the Washington Toxics Coalition (WTC), a Seattle non-profit that advocates for green friendly household products.
 Even used alone, fumes from chlorine bleach can irritate the lungs, so it should not be used by people with asthma or lung or heart problems, says the group.
+The lingering bleach smell can also be a concern for those sensitive to strong odors.
+Additionally, there is a recognized cancer-risk from bleach.
 It is also reactive with ammonia and acids, forming more harmful fumes.

 “One of the most common home accidents is the mixing of products containing chlorine bleach with those containing ammonia,” says WTC.
 The combination creates chloramine gas, which is highly irritating to the lungs.
 Since many cleaning products contain ammonia, the inadvertent mixing must be avoided.
 Mixing bleach and acids results in the release of chlorine gas, according to the New Jersey Department of Health and Senior Services, exposure to which can cause coughing and breathing problems, burning eyes and, at high levels, vomiting, pneumonia and even death.
 Products containing acids include vinegar, some glass and window cleaners, toilet bowl cleaners, drain cleaners and rust removers.
 An “incompatibility chart” listing many chemicals that will react with bleach is available at the Chlorine Institute’s cl2.com website.